alyssanew/Alcantara---BSCS-3A---CSST-102-Act.1/README.md

 ![download (1)](https://github.com/user-attachments/assets/bef99335-8fed-4a92-8a50-137fce789c07)

 **Crop Monitoring and Yield Prediction**
-    Utilizing ML models to monitor crop health and predict yields by analyzing data from various sources like satellite imagery, sensors, and weather data.
+   - Utilizing ML models to monitor crop health and predict yields by analyzing data from various sources like satellite imagery, sensors, and weather data.
+   - It's critical to be able to accurately detect and identify pests and illnesses in crops, as well as to anticipate when they will arrive.
+Models that can predict the onset of disease have been developed using long-term data analysis from weather stations and real-time meteorological data from unmanned observation aircraft.

 *Applications:*
  - **Disease and Pest Detection**: Early identification of crop diseases and pest infestations to implement timely interventions.